AugusteLef/BikeGameSticky/README.md

 # Bike Game

 Simple bike game coded in JAVA.
 This is part of a project during my 1st year in BCs of Computer Sciencs at EPFL in the course : Introduction to Programation in JAVA supervised by Pr.
 Jamila Sam.
-Tu purpose of this game was to use the API of "jbox2D".
+The purpose of this project was to use the API of "jbox2D".

 ## Getting Started